 In spite of the distance to any magnetic source a deflecting influence -the deviation- cannot be totally excluded.
-For correction of these residual errors the compass binnacle possesses an adjusting arrangement.
-Installation of magnetic compasses and the requirements for their location are laid down in basic national and international regulations.
-These are IMO A.382(X) and SOLAS consolidated Edition, 1992, Chapter V, regulation 12.
-The technical and design requirements for magnetic compasses are laid down in ISO 25862:2009(E) amendment: Directive 2010/68/EC + 2011/75/EC as well as in the relevant national documents.
-REFLECTA fullfills all these regulations.
+For correction of these residual errors the compass column possesses an adjusting arrangement.
+The requirements for the compass location is laid down in basic national and international regulations.
+These are IMO A.382(X) and SOLAS consolidated Edition, Chapter V. The technical and design requirements for magnetic compasses are laid down in ISO 25862:2009(E) as well as in the relevant national documents.
+REFLECTA/4 fullfills all these regulations but can be used for coastal navigation only.